 What else can you do to help guarantee your retention?
 Let me be blunt without sounding like a donkey (to use a decent term).

 Not much, because you should have been considering the QRB a long before this time.
 The Army National Guard and Army Reserve are businesses and run accordingly.
 They are going to retain those Soldiers who still have something to offer.
 If you are just doing the very minimum, you may have reason to be anxious and worried.

-To help your cause, you could get a few letters of recommendation for your company or battalion commander, or even from your NCO Support Channel.
-Another good thing to do is to write a letter (memorandum) to the president of the board to stay why YOU think you should be retained.
-These won’t guarantee you survive the board, but they will definitely help your cause.
+To help your cause, you could get a few letters of recommendation for your company commander or battalion commander, or even from your NCO Support Channel.
+Another good thing to do is to write a letter (memorandum) to the president of the board to state why YOU think you should be retained.
+These endorsements won’t guarantee you survive the board, but they will definitely help your cause.

-Was promoted to current grade less than 1 year before the board convening.
+- Was promoted to their current grade less than 1-year before the board convening.

 I must state here and now that the Army National Guard and Army Reserve always need quality Soldiers.
 If you have more to offer the service, you really should not worry about the Qualitative Retention Board.

 Also, keep in mind that retirement is not a bad thing either.
 If the National Guard or Army Reserve decides not to retain you, you now have the ability to use all you have learned from the military in the civilian world.
 In many cases, the education and experience a person has received in the military can lead to some very lucrative jobs in the civilian world.

 We would love to hear from some of you who have faced the QRB recently.
 What advice would you give someone who has been given a memorandum that they are on the list?
 What steps did you take to help be retained?

 I also want to mention to everyone reading this who have some years before their 20-year mark comes along.
 Keep the QRB in front of you and strive to ensure your records shine so you can be retained.
 Go the extra mile and do what you can to stand out in the crowd.
 To all of you who have given 20+ years of service…thank you.